-Now, gentlemen, vou may take Judge Douglas's speech of March 22, 1878, beginning about the middle of page 21, and reading to the bottom of page 21 and you will find the evidence on which I say that he did not make his charge against the editor of the "Union" alone.
-I can not stop to read in but I will give it to the reporters.
-Judge Douglas sald:
+Now, gentlemen, you may take Judge Douglas's speech of March 22, 1858, beginning about the middle of page 21, and reading to the bottom of page 24, and you will find the evidence on which I say that he did not make his charge against the editor of the Union alone.
+I cannot stop to read it, but I will give it to the reporters.
+Judge Douglas said:

-Mr. President not here and several distinct propinsitions advanced boldly by the Washington - United editorialim and apparentimatinorinamelm and even man who questions any of them is denounced at an Macilionist a Free-soller a facation.
-The ordertions are: first that the trimary object of all goverment at its original institution is the protection of persons and property; second, that the Constitution of the United States declares that the citizens of each State shall be entitled to all the privileges and immunities of citizens in the several States; and that, therefore, thirdly, all State laws, whether organic or otherwise, which prohibit the citizens of one State from settling in another with their slave property, and especially declaring it forfeited, are direct violations of the original intention of the government and Constitution of the United States; and fourth, that the emancipation of the slaves of the Northern States was a gross outrage on the rights of property, inasmuch as it was involuntarily done on the part of the owner.
+"Mr. President, you here find several distinct propositions advanced boldly by the Washington Union editorially, and apparently authoritatively, and every man who questions any of them is denounced as an Abolitionist, a Free-soiler, a fanatic.
+The propositions are, first, that the primary object of all government at its original institution is the protection of persons and property; second, that the Constitution of the United States declares that the citizens of each State shall be entitled to all the privileges and immunities of citizens in the several States: and that, therefore, thirdly, all State laws. whether organic or otherwise, which prohibit the citizens of one State from settling in another with their slave property, and especially declaring it forfeited, are direct violations of the original intention of the Government and Constitution of the United States; and, fourth, that the emancipation of the slaves of the Northern States was a gross outrage on the rights of property, inasmuch as it was involuntarily done on the part of the owner.

-Remember that this article was published in the "Union" on the 17th of November, and on the 18th appeared the first article giving the adhesion of the "Union" to the Lecompton constitution.
+"Remember that this article was published in the Union on the 17th of November, and on the 18th appeared the first article giving the adhesion of the Union to the Lecompton Constitution.
 It was in these words:

-"Kansas and her Constitution.- The vexed question is settled.
+"' Kansas and her Constitution.-The vexed question is settled.
 The problem is solved.
 The dead point of danger is passed.
-All serious trouble to Kansas affairs is over and gone."
+All serious trouble to Kansas affairs is over and gone-'

-And a column, nearly, of the same sort.
-Then, when you come to look into the Lecompton constitution, you find the same doctrine incorporated in it which was put forth editorially in the "Union."
+"And a column, nearly, of the same sort.
+Then, when you come to look into the Lecompton Constitution, you find the same doctrine incorporated in it which was put forth editorially in the Union.
 What is it?

-"ARTICLE 7, Section 1.
-The right of property is before and higher than any constitutional sanction;
+"'ARTICLE 7, Section 1.
+The right of property is before and higher than any constitutional sanction; and the right of the owner of a slave to such slave and its increase is the same and as invariable as the right of the owner of any property whatever.'

-and the right of the owner of a slave to such slave and its increase is the same and as invariable as the right of the owner of any property whatever."
+"Then in the schedule is a provision that the

-Then in the schedule is a provision that the constitution may be amended after 1864 by a two-thirds vote.
+Constitution may be amended after 1864 by a two-thirds vote.